Our White Paper

 Table 3.
 Lysa analysis

-The fund analysis is performed by sub-asset classes.
+When investing in funds and ETFs, analysis is performed by sub-asset classes.
 For each sub-asset class, the funds that best represent the sub-asset class are identified, either individually or in combination with other funds.
 The analysis covers:

 • Fund fees: